Geometry-of-numbers methods in the cusp: The action of the subgroup on the reducible hyperplane

 \subsection{A Jacobian change-of-variables formula}

-Proposition~\ref{lem-cantranslate} implies that when $R = \R$ or $\Z_p$ for a prime $p$, the space $W_0(R)$ is a fibration over $U(R)$, where the generic fiber is $\mc{P}(R)$.
+Proposition~\ref{lem-cantranslate} implies that when $R = \R$ or $\Z_p$ for a prime $p$, the space $W_0(R)$ is a fibration over $U(R)$, where the generic fiber can be identified with $\mc{P}(R)$, so long as it is nonempty.
 Thus, the Euclidean measure on $W_0(R)$ should be related to the product of the Haar measure on $\mc{P}(R)$ with the Euclidean measure on $U(R)$.
-The following proposition shows that the relationship between these measures is governed by the polynomial function $\lambda$ on $W_0$ defined as in~\eqref{eq-defoflambda}:
+By analogy with Proposition~\ref{prop-jac4}, the following result shows that the relationship between these measures is governed by the polynomial function $\lambda$ on $W_0$ defined as in~\eqref{eq-defoflambda}: